 - Carry out statistical analysis that allows us to target and plan the provision of services

-The categories of learner information that we collect, hold and share with the Education and Skills Funding Agency:
+The categories of learner information that we collect, hold and share with the West Midland Combined Authority and the Education and Skills Funding Agency:

 - Personal information (name, unique learner number, date of birth, address)

-- Characteristics (where provided) such as ethnicity, residency status, employment status, sexuality, disability
+- Characteristics (where provided) such as ethnicity, residency status, employment status, disability

 The categories of learner information we collect and hold within Birmingham Adult Education Service: